 Sound quality could be better

-It can also be used as a regular MP3 speaker or FM radio for a kid's bedroom—extra points for the gender-neutral designs.
-This would make a great gift for twins of all ages who can belt out their favorite songs together.
+You can also use it as a regular MP3 speaker or FM radio for a kid's bedroom—extra points for the gender-neutral designs.
+While the sound quality isn't out of this world, this Bluetooth-enabled option would make a great gift for siblings and friends of all ages who can belt out their favorite songs together.

-If we could only recommend one kids' karaoke machine, we'd have to go with the Singing Machine Karaoke System (view at Amazon), a feature-rich model with Bluetooth connectivity, LED disco lights, and an RCA cable to stream lyrics from the TV.
-The RiseBass Portable Karaoke Machine (view at Amazon) is a more affordable option, plus it's pleasantly compact and super lightweight.
+If we could only recommend one kids' karaoke machine, we'd have to go with the Singing Machine SML385UW Karaoke System, a feature-rich model with Bluetooth connectivity, LED disco lights, and an RCA cable to stream lyrics from the TV.
+The RiseBass Portable Karaoke Machine is a more affordable option, plus it's pleasantly compact and super lightweight.

-What to Look for in a Kids' Karaoke Machine
+What to Look For in Kids' Karaoke Machines

-When buying a karaoke machine for kids, one of the most important considerations is the age range.
+When buying a karaoke machine for kids, the age range is one of the most important considerations.
 For younger children between three and eight, look for a small, lightweight model without too many buttons.